In wake of submarine controversy, Harris emphasizes shared future in meeting with France’s Macron

 Ahead of the meeting between Harris and Macron on Wednesday, some analysts doubted whether her talks with French officials this week would produce meaningful results.
 “She’s seen and appreciated as a high-level visitor but not as a substitute president,” said Nicholas Dungan, a senior fellow at the Atlantic Council who focuses on France.

 Both U.S. officials and their French counterparts tried to avoid fanning the fury before the bilateral summit.
 A senior administration official told reporters that Macron had invited Harris to visit France several times starting in February, long before the submarine controversy.
-The official said the U.S. is “forward looking in terms of our relationship.”
+The official said the U.S. is “forward-looking in terms of our relationship.”

 Still, Harris’s trip is full of symbolism that seeks to reinforce the shared struggles that both countries have endured, and the shared values they hope will help shape the 21st century.